Potassium bromide: Medical and veterinary

-Potassium bromide is used in veterinary medicine to treat epilepsy in dogs, either as first-line treatment or in addition to phenobarbital, when seizures are not adequately controlled with phenobarbital alone.
+Potassium bromide is still used in veterinary medicine to treat epilepsy in dogs, either as first-line treatment or in addition to phenobarbital, when seizures are not adequately controlled with phenobarbital alone.
 Use of bromide in cats is limited because it carries a substantial risk of causing lung inflammation (pneumonitis) in them.
+Why bromides should cause such inflammation in cats, but not in dogs, is not clear.

 The use of bromide as a treatment drug for animals means that veterinary medical diagnostic laboratories are able as a matter of routine to measure serum levels of bromide on order of a veterinarian, whereas human medical diagnostic labs in the US do not measure bromide as a routine test.

 Potassium bromide is not approved by the US Food and Drug Administration (FDA) for use in humans to control seizures.
 In Germany, it is still approved as an antiepileptic drug for humans, particularly children and adolescents.
 These indications include severe forms of generalized tonic-clonic seizures, early-childhood-related tonic–clonic seizures, and also severe myoclonic seizures during childhood.
 Adults who have reacted positively to the drug during childhood/adolescence may continue treatment.
 Potassium bromide tablets are sold under the brand name Dibro-Be mono (Rx-only).
-The drug has almost complete bioavailability, but the bromide ion has a relatively long half life of 12 days in the blood, making bromide salts difficult to adjust and dose.
+The drug has almost complete bioavailability, but the bromide ion has a relatively long biological half-life of 12 days in the blood, making bromide salts difficult to adjust and dose.
 Bromide is not known to interfere with the absorption or excretion of any other anticonvulsant, though it does have strong interactions with chloride in the body, the normal body uptake and excretion of which strongly influences bromide's excretion.

 The therapeutic index (ratio of effectiveness to toxicity) for bromide is small.
 As with other antiepileptics, sometimes even therapeutic doses (3 to 5 grams per day, taking 6 to 8 weeks to reach stable levels) may give rise to intoxication.
 Often indistinguishable from 'expected' side-effects, these include: